How Do Progressive Web Apps Really Compare to Native Apps?

 SD Times reported that Todd Anglin, VP of Product and Developer Relations at Progress believes "PWAs are about making the web a more reliable, enjoyable experience, but there will always be a category of apps best served by native".

-This leads us to some questions (and answers) for business owners trying to decide - "what’s best for my company:
+This leads us to some questions for business owners trying to decide -

 It seems like a simple enough question to answer: Is there a difference between progressive web apps (PWAs) and native apps?
 (Yes.)
 If so, what are those differences and how do you choose between a native app and a progressive web app for your company’s mobile presence?
 (That depends.)